Gramli/WeatherApi/README.md

 - **Reduce the ceremony of creating APIs**
 	- no controllers (but you are still able to organize map methods in files)
 	- injects bussines handlers directly into endpoints map methods
+- **Minimal Hosting Model**
-	- you are able to create single clean start point of the API with minimal hosting model
+	- you are able to create single clean start point of the API

 ### Benefits of Clean Architecture
 - **UI/Framework/Database Independent**